 Internet Entrepreneur • Tech Enthusiast • Investor

-I am Oluniyi David Ajao, an African technology leader.
+I am Oluniyi David Ajao, an international technology leader.

 I have always loved tech - especially digital technology.
 I started Web4Africa back in 2002 that has since grown into a market leader in the domain/hosting industry.
 I sold the business in 2024.
 Under my leadership, Web4Africa became a top domain registrar in Africa, serving dozens of thousands of clients.